Office of Research and Graduate Studies

-All graduate and post-baccalaureate applicants (e.g., Ed.D., joint Ph.D. applicants, master’s degree applicants, those seeking educational credentials or certificates, and where permitted, holders of baccalaureate degrees interested in taking courses for personal or professional growth) must file a complete graduate application as described in the graduate and post-baccalaureate admission materials at www.calstate.edu/apply.
-Applicants seeking a second bachelor’s degree should submit the undergraduate application for admission unless specifically requested to do otherwise.
+All graduate and post-baccalaureate applicants (i.e., Ed.D., joint Ph.D. applicants, master’s degree applicants, those seeking educational credentials or certificates, and where permitted, holders of baccalaureate degrees interested in taking courses for personal or professional growth) must file a complete graduate application as described in the graduate and post-baccalaureate admission materials on the Cal State Apply website.
+Applicants seeking a second bachelor’s degree should submit the undergraduate application for admission.

-Applicants who completed undergraduate degree requirements and graduated the preceding term are also required to complete and submit an application and the $55 nonrefundable application fee.
-Since applicants for post-baccalaureate programs may be limited to the choice of a single campus on each application, rerouting to alternate campuses or later changes of campus choice are not guaranteed.
+Applicants who completed undergraduate degree requirements and graduated the preceding term are also required to complete and submit an application and the $70 nonrefundable application fee.
 To be assured of initial consideration by more than one campus, it is necessary to submit separate applications (including fees) to each.
-Applications submitted by way of www.calstate.edu/apply are expected unless submission of an electronic application is impossible.
-The CSU graduate application is available at www.calstate.edu/apply.
-Specific program applications may be found at www.csusm.edu/gsr/.
+All CSU applications must be submitted online on the Cal State Apply website.
+An acknowledgement will be sent to the applicant when the online application has been submitted.

-Graduate and post baccalaureate applicants are encouraged to submit applications to the University during the initial filing periods (November for fall semester admission and August for spring semester admission).
+Graduate and post baccalaureate applicants are encouraged to submit applications to the University during the initial filing periods (October for Fall semester admission and August for Spring semester admission).
 Graduate applicants to masters and credential programs must apply to both the University and the program intended.
 Individual masters and credential programs may have specific deadlines for program applications; check the relevant departmental catalog section for program deadlines.
 Official transcripts from each college or university attended must be filed with both the Office of Admissions and the program office.

 All applicants who wish to enter the United States on a student visa or who are in the U.S. on a non-immigrant, student visa must file a completed “International Student Application” accompanied by a financial affidavit with the Office of Admissions.
 This form is available at https://www2.calstate.edu/apply/international.
 In addition, a department application form must be submitted directly to the graduate program.
 Official transcripts (with certified English translations) must be submitted both to the department and the Office of Admissions.
 For more information, see the International Student Admission Requirements in the Admission and Application section.